opensafely/documentation/docs/pipelines.md

 ### Stata

-We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker Github repository](https://github.com/opensafely/stata-docker/tree/master/libraries).
+We currently package version 16.1, with `datacheck`, `safetab`, and `safecount` libraries installed; when installed, new libraries will appear [in the stata-docker Github repository](https://github.com/opensafely-core/stata-docker/tree/master/libraries).

-As Stata is a commercial product, and the image incorporates our license key, the Docker image and [Github repository](https://github.com/opensafely/stata-docker/) are currently private, pending work to separate the license from the image.
-Get in touch if you need to apply your own license and we can accelerate this work.
+As Stata is a commercial product, a license key is needed to use it.
+If you are a member of the opensafely Github organisation, then the tooling will automatically use the OpenSAFELY stata license.
+If not, get in touch if you need to apply your own license and we can help.

 ### Python